jlem/WebDevChallenge/README.md

 ### Environments and Servers
 * Create a Vagrant box that would let you host a new Rails site.
-* Create a Vagrant box that would let you host a new Wordpress site.
+* Create a Vagrant box that would let you host a new WordPress site.
 * Create a Vagrant box that would let you host a new Django site.
 * Set up your own DigitalOcean server and provision it to host one of the three sites above.
 * Set up public/private SSH keys for that server.